momega/spacesimulator/README.md

 * User defined points for on the spacecraft and planets trajectory
 * Create and remove the spacecraft
 * Take a screenshot
+* Create, edit and remove maneuvers.
+* Collision of the spacecraft with the celestial bodies + persistent crash site point.
 * Headless computations
 * Load and save models
 * Run the simulation from the prepared models.